EastonArcher/Django-Website/README.md

 ## 🚀 Key Features:

 1. **Engaging Design**: This website utilizes a modern and sleek design that lets visitors find out more about me.
-2. **Responsive Layout**: via to Bootstrap, the website adapts seamlessly to various devices and screen sizes, ensuring an optimal viewing experience for everyone.
+2. **Responsive Layout**: Via Bootstrap, the website adapts seamlessly to various devices and screen sizes, ensuring an optimal viewing experience for all.
 3. **Dynamic Content**: Powered by Django, this portfolio dynamically updates to reflect my latest projects and achievement.

 ## ⚡ Setup